-Regardless how many PCBs I design, I always find myself having to regularly review network paths on schematics and trace routes on PCBs.
+Regardless how many PCBs I design, I always find myself having to regularly review network paths on schematics layer and trace routes on PCBs.
 The complexity reminds me of a maze where only one path is the right one for a particular network.
 It is imperative that all the connections are accurate as errors made here will come back to haunt you later in the form of extensive PCB manufacture times due to redesigns or additional costs if boards have to be redone.

 The best way to ensure network accuracy is by isolating it so that each connection can be visually verified and edited, if necessary.
-Without a robust software design tool, creating and editing schematics and PCB layouts can be quite difficult and time-consuming.
+Without a robust software design tool, creating and editing schematics and PCB footprint can be quite difficult and time-consuming.
 On the other hand, with the right PCB design software, functionality and capabilities the design process can be greatly simplified and the time required to generate design files significantly reduced.

 Using Highlight Nets in Altium to Simplify Schematic Design